qqiaoxiang/Learning-from-demonstrations/README.md

 ## Interpretation of code
 ### ddpg.py
+    It covers all the code needed to implement DDPG algorithm, including Actor-Critic networks, experience replay and demonstration buffers, neural network models, and training procedures.

 ### her.py
    Hindsight Experience Replay (HER) was used to improve the efficiency of the sample data.